 Three rounds.
 One opponent.
 No mercy.

-The full Roughhousing trilogy is now live on WatchFighters.
-If you’ve been watching the series unfold, this is the moment to go back and own the complete arc — from the opening bearhug to the final tap.
-And if you’re new here, there’s a bundle that gets you all three at once.
+The full Roughhousing trilogy is in THE VAULT.
+If you've been watching the series unfold, this is the moment to go back and own the complete arc, from the opening bearhug to the final tap.
+All three rounds are in one collection.

 Here's what's in each round.